stroxler/callable_syntax_examples/draft_pep/README.rst

 But there are some known cases where the errors are not as informative as we would like.
 For example, because ``(int, ...) -> bool`` is illegal but ``(int, ...)`` is a valid tuple, we currently produce a syntax error flagging the ``->`` as the problem even though the real cause of the error is using ``...`` as an argument type.

-This is not part of the specification per se but is an important detail to address in our implementation.
-The solution will likely involve adding ``invalid_*`` rules to ``python.gram`` and customizing error messages.
+This is not part of the specification per se but is an important detail to add  ress in our implementation.
+The solution will likely involve adding ``invalid_.*`` rules to ``python.gram`` and customizing error messages.

 Resources
 =========